Realistic classical charge from an asymmetric wormhole: Conclusion

 \section{Conclusion}

-In the present letter we have considered a possible mechanism for obtaining the values of mass of localized field configurations of the order of the masses of the SM particles, starting from the parent Lagrangian in which a bare mass of a fermion has the value of the order of the fundamental Planck mass.
+In the present paper we have considered a possible mechanism for obtaining the values of mass of localized field configurations of the order of the masses of the SM particles, starting from the parent Lagrangian in which a bare mass of a fermion has the value of the order of the fundamental Planck mass.
 This may be achieved because the system has a nontrivial wormholelike spacetime topology.
 Such a topology is supported by a non-phantom spinor field, which also provides the presence of nonzero angular momentum.
 In turn, the presence in the system of an electric field possessing an asymptotically Coulomb behaviour provides the presence of an electric charge.

+Let us enumerate the main results obtained: \begin{itemize} \item[(i)] We have introduced a strict, mathematically correct definition of the Lagrangian for a classical spinor field and shown that in the limit $\hbar \rightarrow 0$ an anticommuting quantum spinor field is transformed into a classical spinor field (for details, see Appendix~\ref{app_1}).

-Let us enumerate the main results obtained: \begin{itemize} \item[(i)] We have found regular asymptotically flat solutions describing gravitating configurations with a wormhole topology.
+\item[(ii)] We have found regular asymptotically flat solutions describing gravitating configurations with a wormhole topology.
 The configurations are asymmetric with respect to the center of the system $x=0$; this in general results in the fact that they have different global charges (masses, electric charges, angular momenta) at two asymptotically flat ends.
 Correspondingly, the whole space can be divided into two subspaces possessing different physical characteristics.
 Such configurations can be thought of as wormholes connecting two different universes, and in our universe (to which there corresponds the subspace with $x<0$ in the case considered here) the required masses of the order of those of the SM particles are observed.